nvda-es/devguides_translation/original_docs/w10addoninternals.md

 Despite not being identified as such, some windows are actually dialogs.
 These include pop-up dialog for uninstaling apps, various dialogs found in Settings app and so on.

 In old add-on releases, NVDA would consult a list of known dialog class names in hopes of catching a dialog.
 In newer releases, especially if run on Windows 10 Version 1809 and later, UIA IsDialog property is used to catch dialog elements.
 Once dialogs are recognized, NVDA will read contents of these dialogs automatically when they appear.
 This has been simplified in NVDA 2018.3 as NVDA itself will try its best to recognize more dialogs, including those marked as a dialog via UIA in Version 1809.
+However, there are windows that are actually dialogs, so the add-on still ships with a list of known dialog classes to be consulted by NVDA.

 ## App modules for universal apps